calwilee/LoLEDA/README.md

 </div>

-We calculate a p-value of 0.0004.
-Since this is below our significance level of .05 we reject our null.
+We calculate a p-value of 0.0008.
+Since this is below our significance level of .05, we reject our null.
 From this we can say that the data suggests that banning at least one top ban leads to a lower win rate in comparison to teams that did not ban a top ban.
+Since League of Legends is such a complex game, we cannot fully attribute lower win rate to banning more top bans; too many confounding factors exist.